Think of the common phrase you heard growing up:

 Large infographics, long instructional videos and in-depth guides stand out.
 Most brands shy away from creating such high-quality content, but you shouldn’t.
 If you do, you’re more likely to produce content others see as a resource, leading to more backlinks.

 In other words, publish BIG content and promote the hell out of it.
 That’s how you get backlinks.

 2. Publish Proprietary Research With Tons of Data Points

 We’ve done this several times, including this page with awesome statistics and benchmarks compiled from more than 150 websites.
 Yes, it took a lot of time, but it’s information that no one else on the web had seen before.

 3. Reclaim Broken Links

 Even if your content is performing well, you can’t rest.
 Every day, sites go down, businesses are acquired, management changes hands.

 That means all those backlinks you may have previously earned are now moot.
 The URLs of those root domains are now broken, painting a poor picture of your site as one that is rarely updated and likely unhelpful to readers.

-Using a tool like SEMrush you can quickly get a list of links that were once directing traffic to your site but are no longer in operation (more on that later).
+Using SEO tools like Semrush you can quickly get a list of links that were once directing traffic to your site but are no longer in operation (more on that later).
 Then, you can reach out to those site operators and ask for an updated, correct link or just scrap it altogether in favor of one that may be more relevant to readers.

 Search engines have experimented with rewarding brands that are frequently mentioned online in a favorable light even if those brands aren’t receiving backlinks.
 However, it’s a fuzzy process at the moment and doesn’t seem to be in full effect across the web.